alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/querying-nhibernate-user-type-with-hql-or-criteria.md

 tags: [Nhibernate]
 categories: [Nhibernate]
 ---
 Some time ago I posted a link about a [user type](http://www.codewrecks.com/blog/index.php/2008/10/21/some-details-on-older-post-about-usertype/) to store list of strings in a single database field.
 In a project of mine I have another usertype very similar, that stores list of integers into a single string database field in a # separated value, like #1#8#23# (note that the character # appears at the begin and the end of the string).
-Now Suppose you need to made some query on it like â€œselect all Domains where activeCustomerList is not empty and contains at least one id:
+Now Suppose you need to made some query on it like *select all Domains where activeCustomerList is not empty and contains at least one id:

 {{< highlight sql "linenos=table,linenostart=1" >}}
 IList<Domain> res = session